snnsnn/Better-Rust-Documentation/README.md

 ## How to use

-First install Stylus or Stylish add ons on your browser then use import button to import contents of css file.
+First install Stylus or Stylish add ons on your browser.
 Stylus is the better one.
+Then go to link and click install button.
 Make sure to use either dark or light theme since they overwrite each other.

-You can also use userstyles.org to install:
+YTheme links:

 [https://userstyles.org/styles/157658/better-rust-documentation](https://userstyles.org/styles/157658/better-rust-documentation)

 [https://userstyles.org/styles/157666/better-rust-documentation-dark-theme](https://userstyles.org/styles/157666/better-rust-documentation-dark-theme)

+## Important:

+Please use https://userstyles.org to install and update theme.
+I am keeping this repository for back up.

 ## Screenshots